Se avessi un cuore

-Se avessi un cuore is the fifth solo studio album of the Italian singer-songwriter Annalisa, published on 20 May 2016 by label Warner Music Italy.
+Se avessi un cuore is the fifth studio album by Italian singer-songwriter Annalisa, released on 20 May 2016 through Warner Music Italy.

 Background

-Se avessi un cuore consists of 12 tracks; the album is different from her previous albums, using many elements from electronic music.
-In addition, according to the interview with RadioItalia, Annalisa declared: "Se avessi un cuore is the album that I always wanted to do".
+Se avessi un cuore consists of 12 tracks and marks a departure from Annalisa's previous traditional pop sound, exploring a more electronic and dance sound.
+In addition, according to the interview with Radio Italia Solo Musica Italiana, Annalisa declared: "Se avessi un cuore is the album that I always wanted to do."

 Receptions

 Se avessi un cuore debuted at the 4th position of the FIMI Albums Chart.